Lemon Sponge Cake

 In a large bowl, beat the egg yolks, water and lemon juice on low speed until foamy.
 Raise speed to medium and begin to add sugar, 2 tbsp at a time, until completely incorporated.
 Continue to beat (about 8 minutes total) or until the mixture is thick and foamy (it will gain a lot of volume.).

 Transfer to a bowl and very quickly clean the bowl and beater.
-Whip egg whites on medium speed until stiff but not dry, adding the lemon zest and vanilla about halfway through the whipping process.
+Whip egg whites and cream of tartar on medium speed until stiff but not dry, adding the lemon zest and vanilla about halfway through the whipping process.
 Sift the flour mixture over the yolk mixture and fold to blend.

 Immediately add 1/4 of the egg white mixture and fold to blend.
 Add the rest of the egg white mixture and fold until the batter is consistent and no streaks are in it.
 Work gently but quickly so as not to deflate the batter.